cha2812/Analysis-of-Employees-/README.md

 2. Select the employee table where the employee's first name has both 'a' and 'e' in them.
 3. Subset the employee table to have the employees with a date of birth above 1990.
 4. Subset the salary table to show salaries less than 1 million and sort it in ascending order.
+5. Total number of employees in the employee table?
+6. Top 5 cities with the highest number of employees, filter the result to show cities with more than 15 employees.
+7. The most used Pincode by the employee.
+Most used pincode by employees.

 ## Skills Demonstrated